MathieuVavrille/crochet/README.md

 What I call rank increase is a way to turn a cylinder such that it will be curved.
 To do it start by doing circles of the same size.
 Then about when you want to turn, just do 4 stitches, then turn back, do 4 stitches on the ones you did, and keep on on the same direction.
 When arriving after the 4 stitches of the beginning, turn back once more and keep on as usual.

 It is easier to do when working in spiral, but it is also possible in rounds.

+### To do a ball

+My way to do a ball is to do a magic knot with 6 sc, then aug on the rank, then (sc, aug), then (sc, sc, aug), ...
+Then you do normal ranks (the same number as the number of augmenting ranks).
+Then you decrease.